 Now your kids are grown up and have moved out.
 You’re slowly gaining more free time.
 With relaxed schedules, wouldn’t you want to reignite your creative passions?

 Artistic hobbies can be great starting points for seriously lucrative and unique side hustles.
-More and more art lovers are turning to online stores and marketplaces, searching for different forms of arts and crafts to purchase, including the high-priced fine art.
+More and more art lovers are turning to online stores and marketplaces, searching for different forms of arts and crafts to purchase, including high-priced fine art.

 You can sell your creative artwork on trusted and reputable online marketplaces like Craigslist, eBay, Amazon, and Etsy.
 Selling online, for example, through an Etsy shop presents you with a good opportunity to gain exposure and a wide customer base across different states and even countries.